morningtundra/HL7_Mirth_MongoDB_JSON/README.md

     > use a567_adt

 ![Identify date field](img/Drawing5.png)

-For this example we will use a date stored as an interger in the element `HL7Message.MSH.MSH_7.MSH_7_1`.
+For this example we will use a date stored as an integer in the element `HL7Message.MSH.MSH_7.MSH_7_1`.

 We will delete all records with a date older, prior, or less than (`$lt`) 2021, March 25th, 1PM.
 This date will be represented as the value `202103251400`.